Skip to main content

 WASI can be implemented by both core Wasm modules and applications built according to the Component Model, a specification for Wasm applications that are interoperable and composable.
 You can learn more about components in the Bytecode Alliance's WebAssembly Component Model documentation.

-Continue reading to learn more about WASI interfaces, including available APIs and how they are defined.
+Continue reading to learn more about WASI releases, including available APIs and how they are defined.